deep-mm/set-variables/README.md

 # GitHub Action - Set Variables
 Are you missing the Azure DevOps Library variable groups in GitHub Actions?
 If yes, then this action will act as a substitution of Library variable groups in GitHub.
+[Currently only supports windows and ubuntu agents]

 This is a GitHub Action used to convert variables.json files into environment variables.